 Tartakower gave special attention to the American Jewish community.
 He regarded American Jews as an inseparable part of American society and took a very positive view of their integration into it, underscoring their contribution to shaping and building the country, and dismissing the dire predictions that the Jewish community in the United States was destined for extinction.
 He argued that among American Jews there is virtually no one who denies Jewish nationalism, and that the blame for the absence of meaningful ties between Israeli society and the American Jewish community lies mainly with the State of Israel rather than American Jews.
 According to Tartakower, much of the criticism voiced against US Jews stems from the interests of the Israeli leadership and its delegates to the United States, who seek to turn American Jews into an instrument in the service of the State of Israel.
 The representation of American Jews as a community that can only guarantee its future through ties with the State of Israel serves this purpose.
-Tartakower voiced opposition to this trend, which in his view did not stand the test of reality.
-As he asserted in 1954, on the 300-year anniversary of the Jewish community in United States.
+Tartakower voiced opposition to this trend, which in his view did not stand the test of reality, as he asserted in 1954, on the 300-year anniversary of the Jewish community in United States.

 Relations between Israel and the gola in recent years have fostered neither respect nor benefit.
-Alongside the large camp of those who are simply apathetic that the gola does not exist for them, or exists only to the extent that it is necessary for the State of Israel, there stand out those who apparently decided, because of a semi-sadistic approach, to emphasize and reemphasize every negative sign regarding gola Jewry, and they are unanimous in expecting it to die out, if not as a result of anti-Semitism and ever-present riots, then because of cultural and moral atrophy and all-devouring assimilation….
+Alongside the large camp of those who are simply apathetic that the gola does not exist for them, or exists only to the extent that it is necessary for the State of Israel, there stand out those who apparently decided, because of a semi-sadistic approach, to emphasize and reemphasize every negative sign regarding gola Jewry, and they are unanimous in expecting it to die out, if not as a result of anti-Semitism and ever-present riots, then because of cultural and moral atrophy and all-devouring assimilation.
 In light of this situation, we should clarify matters not on the basis of what people in Israel say, but through the testimony of the gola, and not by referring to polemical statements in newspapers and at gatherings, but by looking at the results of serious scholarly work that aims to delve into the issues rather than seize on some coincidental sign or another.
 The delegates from whom we learn most about the lessons of the gola deserve respect, but there are those among them who wittingly or unwittingly set out with prejudicial views, and there are more than a few who consider themselves qualified to make a judgment after a brief visit of a few weeks or months.